JustinUrf/Farmers-Market/README.md

 # Farmer's Market

-### Our farmers marketis a mid-sized farm in Northern Oregon that grows organic produce and sells it at farmers markets throughout town.
+### Our farmers markets a mid-sized farm in Northern Oregon that grows organic produce and sells it at farmers markets throughout town.
 #### By: Justin Lee and Noah Atkinson

 #### 🍏[Technologies Used](#technologies-used)